-Collective investment trusts are not traded on an active market and are valued using the net asset value per share provided by the administrator of the fund as a practical expedient.
+Collective investment trusts were classified as Level 2 in the fair value hierarchy as of December 31, 2019.
+As of December 31, 2018, collective investment trusts were not classified in the fair value hierarchy as they were valued using the net asset value per share provided by the administrator of the fund as a practical expedient.
+Collective investment trusts are not traded on an active market.
 The net asset value per share of the collective investment trusts is based on underlying investments which are traded on an active market.
 Each collective investment trust provides for daily redemptions by the Plan at reported net asset value per share, with no advance notice requirements for participants and 30 days advance notice requirement for the Plan.
-There were no unfunded commitments as of December 31, 2018 and 2017.
+There were no unfunded commitments as of December 31, 2019 and 2018.